natalieagus/natalieagus.github.io/50002/50002problem_set_4.md

 	The functions in question are:
 	* **Function 1:** A processor that executes Beta instruction set

-	* **Function 2:** A device which takes as input the digits of a binary integer from left to rightinto 2 bits, the value that is read (input) from and written (output) onto the infinite tape into 2 bits, and the output 1 if the number entered so far is divisible by 6, and 0 otherwise.
+	* **Function 2:** A device which takes as input the digits of a binary integer from left to right, and output 1 if the number entered so far is divisible by 6, and 0 otherwise.

 	* **Function 3:** A device that takes a sequence of binary digits, one each milisecond clock period, and output `1` if the sequence so far contains more `1`s than `0`s.

-	* **Function 4:** A device that takes as input an integer `n` between 0 and 20, and outputs the closing price of Apple Stock on the `n`$^{th}$ trading day of year 2019 (to the nearest whole dollar)move on the tape (left or right) into 1 bit.
-How many different finite state machines are there to control such a Turing machine?
+	* **Function 4:** A device that takes as input an integer `n` between 0 and 20, and outputs the closing price of Apple Stock on the `n`$^{th}$ trading day of year 2019 (to the nearest whole dollar)

 	{::options parse_block_html="true" /}
 	<details>